Forskare/Researcher

 Quantifying the importance of air-sea interaction on atmospheric rivers to better predict extreme events in coastal zones under the changing climate.

-Studying the role of meridional heat, momentum and moisture transport on extreme hydro-meteorological events over mid-latitudes and polar regions.
+Studying the role of meridional heat, momentum and moisture transport on extreme hydro-meteorological and hydro-climate events.

-Equilibrium climate sensitivity, planetary boundaries and tipping elements in the Earth's climate system.
+Equilibrium climate sensitivity, planetary boundaries, tipping elements and triple planetary crisis in the Earth's climate system.

 Understanding the role of ocean-atmospheric dynamics and thermodynamics on the concurrent and compound extremes

-Role of upper ocean variability and climate modes on monsoon dynamics and precipitation variability.
+Role of upper-ocean variability and climate modes in monsoon dynamics and precipitation variability.

-Quantifying the uncertainties in data, heuristics, scaling and impacts to understand Earth's climate better.
+Quantifying uncertainties in data, heuristics, scaling, and impacts to better understand Earth's climate.

 Evaluating the heuristics, uncertainties, and challenges in understanding the climate system's chaotic, complex, and stochastic physical phenomena.